Hizba-cloud/generosity-matchmaker-voice/README.md

 ## 🚀 About The Project

 The **Generosity Matchmaker** is a lightweight, interactive web application designed to bridge the gap between people wanting to give back (donating items, books, clothes, or volunteer time) and local charities or community organizations.
-Instead of wondering how or where to contribute, users input what they have or want to do, and the app instantly generates a custom action plan—complete with verified platform search terms and an audio voice narration guide.
+Instead of wondering how or where to contribute, users input what they have or want to do, and the app instantly generates a custom action plan—complete with verified platform search terms, an audio voice narration guide, and lightning-fast Solana micro-donations.

 ---